 Alt – Insulation wire

-7. Choose the Right Wire Gauge
+7. Power Cables—Choose the Right Wire Gauge

-8. Do You Need Grounding?
+8. Power Cables—Do You Need Grounding?

 Not all power cords have an earth conductor.
 Cheap power cables can come without an earth conductor.
-Or, they may have a poor-quality earthing, or a single insulated one.
+Or, they may have a poor-quality earthing or a single insulated one.
 Electrical cords without earthing generally have just two pins.

-You should certainly choose power cables with grounding.
+You should undoubtedly choose power cables with grounding.
 A few more dollars can protect your equipment and create a safe environment.
 In some countries, it’s also illegal to manufacture power electrical cords without grounding.

 Some cables may have double-insulated grounding.
 In that case, you will find a dummy pin on the plug that goes into the power outlet.
 Always check if your power cable has grounding or not before placing your order.